belbert/VCVTB/README.md

 Comments, paths and files will be updated and translated in English on a dropwise basis.
 For privacy reasons current paths and passwords are anonymised.
 They will be adapted to generic paths in the future.

-In the meanwhile I thank you for your patience,
+In the meanwhile take a look around.
+I thank you for your patience,

 Bert Belmans